nlebedenco/clarinet/README.md

 ## TODO

 - Export a conscise .editorconfig
+- Implement Logging
-- Add feature to enable/disable ipv6 scope id: CLARINET_ENABLE_IPV6_SCOPE_ID/CLARINET_FEATURE_IPV6_SCOPE_ID dependent on
+- Add feature to enable/disable ipv6 scope id: CL_ENABLE_IPV6_SCOPE_ID/CL_FEATURE_IPV6_SCOPE_ID dependent on
   HAVE_SOCKADDR_IN6_SCOPE_ID.
 Adjust functions and tests accordingly.
-- Support IPv4 broadcast and IPv4/IPv6 multicast in the udp interface
+- Support IPv4 broadcast and IPv4/IPv6 multicast in the udp interface or define a bcast/mcast interface
+- Support PMTUD on TCP depending on platform support (possibly only a matter of defining the right socket flags).
+May be unsafe due to the possibility of ICMP spoofing.
+- Support PMTUD on UDP sockets with multiple destinations.
+This is not trivial because every destination has a different
+  path so not only the host will have to handle multiple concurrent MTU estimates it will also have to rely on the socket error queue to determine which destination had a packet dropped due to MTU changes.
+The host will also have to deal with ICMP blackholes and cannot let the operating system itself track the MTU because each destination might have a different value, probably conflicting.
+Linux supports an error queue per destination using IP_RECVERR but the case is not clear for Windows and BSD/Darwin.
+- Support WebSockets (ws and wss) on top of TCP and TLS, client and server.
+- Support custom memory allocator callbacks (malloc, free and nomem).
+Perhaps not worth the trouble unless we plan to support embedded devices in which case libasr will have to be completely assimilated.
+Catch2 tests in C++ would also have to be taken into account but custom memory allocators in C++11 is a pandora's box.
-- Test cmake generator using "-T ClangCL" on windows to ensure all conditions on MSVC are supported by the clang-cl too
+- Test cmake generator using "-T ClangCL" on Windows to ensure all conditions on MSVC are supported by the clang-cl too
-- Add C# wrapper
+- Add a C# wrapper
-- Add python wrapper
+- Add a python wrapper
 - Support code sanitizers
-- Use travis for automatic build check?
+- Use travis for automatic build checks?
-- Run tests with Valgrind to detect memory leaks?
+- Run tests with Valgrind on Linux/WSL/macOS to detect memory leaks?
 - Code coverage (https://gitlab.kitware.com/cmake/community/-/wikis/doc/ctest/Coverage)
   - For gcc (https://discourse.cmake.org/t/guideline-for-code-coverage/167)
     - Build with flags `-fprofile-arcs` `-ftest-coverage`.